Places to Visit in Scotland in Winter

 Address: Chambers St, Edinburgh, EH1 1JF

-There are galleries containing meteorites from the dawn of our planet, galleries exploring the history of Scotland, galleries displaying full-size animals from an extinct T. rex to an endangered Scottish wildcat, galleries focused on world culture, and galleries showing just about anything you can possibly imagine in-between.
+There are galleries containing meteorites from the dawn of our planet, galleries exploring the history of Scotland, galleries displaying full-size animals from an extinct T. Rex to an endangered Scottish wildcat, galleries focused on world culture, and galleries showing just about anything you can possibly imagine in-between.

 There are also a couple of cafés if you feel the need to take a break, and the gift shop sells lots of quality souvenirs.
 Best of all, entry to the museum is completely free.